 1. The Parents

-Heterosexual married couples, single women, and single men are allowed to adopt from Bulgaria.
-USCIS requires parents to be at least 25 years old and at least one parent must be a citizen if adopting as a married couple.
-Further, Bulgaria required that prospective adoptive parents must be at least 15 years older than the adoptive child.
-Bulgaria does not knowingly place with LGTBQ+ parents.
-Applicants must be in generally good health, with no serious, chronic diseases or other life-threatening illnesses.
+Heterosexual married couples, single women, and single men are allowed to adopt from Bulgaria; however, they do not knowingly place children with LGBTQ+ parents.
+In addition to meeting the USCIS requirements, Bulgaria requires prospective adoptive parents to be at least 15 years older than the adoptive child Applicants must be in generally good health, with no serious, chronic diseases or other life-threatening illnesses.
 Individuals with a medical condition, including mental health diagnosis, may be considered and should work with a Hague-ratified agency to proceed.

 2. The Family

 There are no restrictions on the number of children already in the home of the receiving family.
 There are no specific restrictions on annual income or financial status.
 However, families must meet 1.25 times the U.S. poverty guidelines, as this is a requirement of USCIS in all intercountry adoption cases.

 3. The Kids

 Children from about 12 months of age to 18 years of age with moderate to non-correctable special needs wait in Bulgaria.
 Due to the domestic clearance process for international adoption, this program has almost no infant referrals, healthy or otherwise.
 Referrals of children who are both physically healthy and typically developing are quite rare.
 The effects of developmental trauma are prevalent in referrals from Bulgaria, whether due to poor orphanage care, neglectful or abusive circumstances in the families of origin, or both.